1854 Broad Street cholera outbreak: Broad Street outbreak

 At the same time, an investigation of cholera transmission was being conducted in Deptford.
 Around 90 people died within a few days in that town, where the water was known to be clean, and there had been no previous outbreaks of cholera.
 Snow was informed that the water had recently turned impure.
-Residents were forced to let the water run for a while before using it, in order to let the sudsy, sewer-like water run until it was clear.
-Snow, finding that the water the residents were using was not different from the usual water from their pump, determined that the outbreak must be caused by a leak in the pipes that allowed surrounding sewage and its contaminants to seep in to the water supply.
-This scenario was similar to that of the Broad Street outbreak.
-The incoming water was being contaminated by the increasing levels of sewage, coupled with the lack of proper and safe plumbing.
+Before using it, residents had to let it run until the sudsy, sewer-like water turned clear.
+Snow, finding that the water the residents were using was no different from the usual water from their pump, determined that the outbreak must be caused by a leak in the pipes that allowed surrounding sewage and its contaminants to seep in to the water supply.
+This was similar to the Broad Street outbreak.
+The incoming water was being contaminated by the increasing levels of sewage, coupled with lack of safe plumbing.

-After the cholera epidemic had subsided, government officials replaced the Broad Street pump handle.
+After the cholera epidemic subsided, government officials replaced the Broad Street pump handle.
 They had responded only to the urgent threat posed to the population, and afterwards they rejected Snow's theory.
 To accept his proposal would have meant indirectly accepting the oral-faecal method of transmission of disease, which was too unpleasant for most of the public to contemplate.